automatika-robotics/ros-agents/README.md

                     activate_all_components_on_start=True)
 launcher.bringup()
 ```

+And just like that we have an agent that can answer questions like **'What do you see?'**.
+To interact with this agent, ROS Agents includes a tiny web client.
+Checkout the complete [Quick Start Guide](https://automatika-robotics.github.io/ros-agents/quickstart.html) for details.

 ## Copyright

 The code in this distribution is Copyright (c) 2024 Automatika Robotics unless explicitly indicated otherwise.